Eikc/Ubuntu-Teamcity-server/README.md

-# Ubuntu-Teamcity-server
+# Teamcity server agent
-Docker Image for an ubuntu teamcity server
+Docker image for a Teamcity agent with Dot net core ready to use.
+Based on the minimal teamcity agent image on docker hub.